-In this training, we’re going to learn how to spot the differences between content that we find online or maybe in a book that we have access to or some sort of content that we’re going to copy and paste into Jarvis.ai.
+In this training, we’re going to learn how to spot the differences between content that we find online or maybe in a book that we have access to or some sort of content that we’re going to copy and paste into Jasper.ai.
 And help make sure at a glance that we have changed stuff up enough to make sure that we’re growing past any sort of plagiarism if we’re rewriting someone else’s content.

 So I’m going to grab this Wikipedia are part of this Wikipedia article about some snooker championship.
 So it was a recommended thing on Wikipedia.
 So I’m just gonna copy that, I’m gonna drop it in to Diffchecker, which helps you check the differences between files, right, and drop that in there.
-Okay, now I’m going to drop it also and to Jarvis.ai.
+Okay, now I’m going to drop it also and to Jasper.ai.

 What I’m going to do is make it so it doesn’t have all those links.
 And then what I can do is I want to go kind of sentence by sentence here and have it make it simpler.
 Okay, so there we go, we got that one.
 And we’re going to take this sense, perhaps that’s a sense there.
 Okay, that may need a little bit of rewriting there.
 Let’s try again.
 Okay.
 And then we’re going to two cents.

 Swipe on my grammar checkers is getting in the way may turn that off, pick this one and explain it to a fifth grader.
 Okay, I don’t know if it was Saturday, and Sunday, didn’t pay attention.
 So we may need to fact check that, but I want to copy that.
 Just put it into Diffchecker here.
 Okay.
 And also, since I think grabbed off the other sections, we’re just going to have that do that part.